Haebangchon: Geography

-Haebangchon is a small village in Yongsan-gu, in the center of Seoul, South Korea.
+Haebangchon is a small village in Yongsan District, in the center of Seoul, South Korea.
 It is accessible by public transport: it is close to Noksapyung Station of Line 6 of Seoul Metro.
 Most of the Yongsan-2-ga postal area and a part of Yongsan-1-ga are included.
-It is overlooked by the Namsan Mountain and is south of the Namsan Tower.
+It is overlooked by the mountain Namsan and is south of the Namsan Tower.

 Culture

 Haebangchon is a multi-cultural neighborhood in Seoul, aligned with Itaewon and Gyeongnidan-gil.
 According to 2013 statistics, 1,065 out of 12,648 residents of Yongsan-2-ga are foreign.
 This can also be seen in and around the Sinheung-Ro area.
 Studios, art spaces, and food outlet from many cuisines line the main roads, and a few newer shops have appeared in smaller and more residential side streets.
 There is a convergence between residence and commercial space in HBC; however, the buildings have always had the first floor as either parking or a business space for many years in HBC.
 In 2018 Minerva Schools at KGI opened a campus in Haebangchon bringing with it around 200 international students to live in the area from September to December.